 GBR Helicopter – Another fine way to view the reef is from above with a helicopter tour.
 Flights lift off from a nearby helicopter pontoon with sea turtles, sharks, manta rays among the great features of the reef to be spotted below.
 A 20 minute transfer flight from Cairns to the helipad can also be arranged with a ferry over to the Reef Magic pontoon.

-Reef Insight Experience – On their journey back to Cairns, groups can enjoy afternoon tea and sit back to enjoy First Nations insights into marine life, song and one a “yarn with a cultural guide”.
+Reef Insight Experience – On their journey back to Cairns, groups can enjoy afternoon tea and sit back to enjoy First Nations’ insights into marine life, song and a “yarn with a cultural guide”.
 The performance shows the deep bond indigenous peoples have with the land, coastline and reef and the proud culture that is kept thriving today.

 RAINFOREST EXPERIENCES